 Module Sequence

-module Sequence:Finite sequences.sig
+module Sequence:Finite sequences.sig..end

 To avoid unnecessary list reversals in some contexts (typically, successive